How to apply to be a Registered Developer

 Step 1: Complete initial application to become a Registered Developer

-The New Homes Quality Board are currently accepting applications from the developers of new build homes;
+The New Homes Quality Board accepts applications from the developers of new build homes;

 - Built for private sale (i.e., excludes developments of new builds which are solely for Buy to Let and Shared Ownership properties).